jetroni/askora/README.md

-# askora
+# AskOra

-askora is a unified Python CLI for interacting with multiple AI providers like OpenAI and Ollama.
+AskOra is a unified Python CLI for interacting with multiple AI providers like OpenAI and Ollama.
 Send prompts, get responses, and switch between providers seamlessly, all from the command line.

 ---

 ## Features

-- Single CLI to interact with multiple AI providers
+* Single CLI to interact with multiple AI providers
-- Supports **OpenAI**, **Ollama**, and more in the future
+* Supports **OpenAI**, **Ollama**, and more in the future
-- Returns structured responses with tokens used and execution time
+* Returns structured responses with tokens used and execution time
-- Supports **sync** and **async** execution
+* Supports **sync** and **async** execution
-- Clean error handling for missing models, invalid API keys, etc.
+* Clean error handling for missing models, invalid API keys, etc.
+* Available on **PyPI** as `askora`

 ---